Dialogflow is the natural language understanding platform of Google. You can use it to create omnichannel chatbots.

 So, should you use Dialogflow to create your chatbots?

-After this Dialogflow review, I can confidently say – yes, you should.
+After this Dialogflow review, I don’t think so.

 Related Posts